MicrosoftDocs/dynamics-365-contact-center/contact-center/administer/intent-bot-setup.md

 1. Select **Add to copilot** and save.

-## Disconnect a bot to stop agent transfers from that bot (Need info)
+## Disconnect a customer intent agent to stop agent transfers from that customer intent agents (Need info from PMs)

-You can also disconnect a bot to stop agent transfers for that bot.
+You can also disconnect a customer intent agent to stop agent transfers for that customer intent agent.

 ## Related information

-(Provide links to Admin and agent docs)
+(Will provide links to admin and agent docs)